• Skip to primary navigation

 Publication Types: Books, Reports, Papers, and Research Articles

-Topics: Impact Analysis; Lane Closure; Mathematical Models; Night Work; Traffic Delay; Traffic Flow; Urban Highways; Work Zones
+Topics: Impacts; Lane Closure; Mathematical Models; Night; Traffic Delays; Traffic Flow; Urban Highways; Work Zones

 American Road and Transportation Builders Association Transportation Development Foundation, American Road and Transportation Builders Association U.S. Department of Transportation Federal Highway Administration Texas A&M Transportation Institute